AngieTheDataAnalyst/AngieTheDataAnalyst/README.txt

-Hello, my name is Angie B. CervanteS.
+Hello, my name is Angie B. Cervantes.
 Here you will find projects I have worked on.

 Portfolio Website: